The64thGamer/cheeseepedia/content/wiki/physical-fitness.md

 tags = ["Showtapes"]
 categories = ["Chuck E. Cheese's"]
 +++
-**Physical Fitness** was a showtape that played from March 1992 through May 1992 at Chuck E Cheese’s Pizza.
+**Physical Fitness** was a showtape that played from March 1992 through May 1992 at Chuck E. Cheese’s Pizza.

 ## Show List: